jlopp/mining-pools/README.md

 ## Block re-indexing

-When a mining pool's coinbase tag or addresses is updated in `pools.jon`, mempool can automatically re-index the appropriate blocks in order to re-assign them to the correct mining pool.
+When a mining pool's coinbase tag or addresses is updated in `pools.json`, mempool can automatically re-index the appropriate blocks in order to re-assign them to the correct mining pool.
 "Appropriate" blocks here concern all blocks which are not yet assigned to a